apphorde/transcriber/README.md

-# Pomodoro
+# Transcriber

-A pomodoro app
+Convert voice to text.